takam5f2/ros2_subscription_examples/README.md

       - enable Transient Local of Subscription
       - default is false
 - `timer_listener_triple_async`
-  - behavior overview
+  - behavior
-    - driven by timer periodically to execute a callback function in which `/chatter`, `/slower_chatter`, and `/slowest_chatter` messages are obtained from each Subscription Queue
+    - It has a cyclic timer to execute a callback function in which `/chatter`, `/slower_chatter`, and `/slowest_chatter` messages are obtained from each Subscription Queue.
+If one of the three subscriptions has any message, it is taken
     - the messages are obtained if one or more messages are in each Subscription Queue of `/chatter`, `/slower_chatter`, and `/slowest_chatter`
     - the number of the messages is at most one from each Subscription Queue
     - waitset is used to verify it